codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

   starts moving with the page again.
 Progress stays 1 for content elements that are not pinned at all (see below).

+* `inFocus`: While the content element holds the reader's attention:
+  `pinned` for content elements that are pinned in the viewport, `center` for all others.
+Which of the two applies can change with the viewport width.

 Progress is passed to the `onProgress` callback as a number between 0 and 1 instead of being returned by the hook.
 This prevents rerendering the content element on every scroll frame.
 Use it to drive imperative